danielurra/java-sockets-basic/README.md

 * On another computer, one that is reachable via the network you will run the client code, you will see the console asking to enter a word.<br>
 If everything is ok as soon as you write a word the server will echo the word you typed, see animation below:<br>
 ## Animation
+In the animation below you will see both sides (client and server) code, the IDE used is Eclipse and both computers have Windows Operating System.<br>
 ![java-sockets](https://github.com/danielurra/java-sockets-basic/assets/51704179/b6845891-e43e-49ac-9e64-4b05b02270a5)
 ## Two computers
 Even though both parts of the code (client/server) will perfectly work on the same computer, for better understanding I always prefer having two computers.<br>